josemanuelCRV/octo-repo/README.md

 New change to merge from feat_1 into develop

+New second change to merge from feat_1 into develop

-New change to merge feat_2 into master
+New second change to merge from feat_2 into feat_1